danny91708/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW2/README.md

 The result will be stored in `result.json`.

 ## Make Submission
-To satisfy the rule of submission, conver `result.json` to the specific format by running the following command:
+To satisfy the rule of submission, convert `result.json` to the specific format by running the following command:
 ```
 $ python json_converter.py
 ```